Humayra08/AttendEase/README.md

 </p>

-**Some parts of the user interface design were inspired by tutorials and examples from various YouTube videos.
-As the main goal of this project was to learn and improve skills**
+Some parts of the user interface design were inspired by tutorials and examples from various YouTube videos.
+As the main goal of this project was to learn and improve skills.